CHIP-SPV/chipStar/docs/Development.md

 * HipDefrost.cpp - removes freeze from instructions (workaround for the llvm-spirv translator).
 * HipDynMem.cpp - replaces dynamically sized shared-memory variables (`extern __shared__ type variable[];`) with a kernel argument.
 This is because in OpenCL, dynamically-sized local memory can only be passed as kernel argument.
 * HipEmitLoweredNames.cpp - required processing for hiprtcGetLoweredName()
 * HipGlobalVariable.cpp - creates special kernels that handle access and modification of global scope variables.
+This pass lowers host-accessible global device variables (`__device__` and `__constant__`) by generating shadow kernels.
+These shadow kernels allow the runtime to query variable properties (size, alignment), bind device addresses, and initialize values.
+The pass handles both regular and templated variables, including those with COMDAT linkage (e.g., templated `__constant__` variables).
+Variables marked as `externally_initialized` are lowered regardless of COMDAT status.
 * HipKernelArgSpiller.cpp - Reduces the size of large kernel parameter lists by spilling them into a device buffer
 * HipLowerSwitch.cpp - Lowers switch instructions with a "non-standard" integer bitwidth (e.g. i4) to bitwidth supported by SPIRV-LLVM-Translator
 * HipLowerZeroLengthArrays.cpp - Lowers occurrences of zero length array types (unsupported by SPIRV-LLVM-Translator)